Edging ahead of the pack

 The biking industry evolves at a pace that mirrors that of its riders.
 New materials are emerging all the time that can give bikes an extra edge in speed and reliability.
 Pyga knew that, to compete with larger manufacturers on fewer resources, it had to find a way of harnessing the latest carbon composite materials while reducing its time to market.

 Pyga also knew that it couldn’t simply feed the new material into its manufacturing process and expect a better result.
 Its designers needed advanced product development tools if it was to gain the speed and flexibility to make its new designs a reality.

 Fast, functional, and feature rich

 With Pyga’s existing CAD software, design changes were difficult and slow.
 Whenever a design was scaled to a new frame size, Pyga’s designers often had to start from scratch.

-After assessing the options, Pyga decided to upgrade to Solid Edge from product lifecycle management (PLM) specialist Siemens PLM Software.
+After assessing the options, Pyga decided to upgrade to Solid Edge, part of the Xcelerator portfolio of Siemens.
 This would provide its designers with a complete suite of product development software tools, from 3D design to simulation to manufacturing to data management.

 A top-down approach to design

 Traditionally, designing a full-suspension bike begins with the definition of the suspension kinematics.
 These determine the connection points between the different linkages of the suspension.
 Only once these are determined can the 3D CAD design process begin.

 However, with the new software’s parametric design tools and synchronous technology, Pyga can take a top-down approach.
 Its designers can start by creating assembly sketches that define the overall shape of the bike and link part interfaces.
 Then the individual parts are modeled within the assembly and linked using interpart copies and constraints.